Dravid hints at 'conversations' with Pant over timing of his shots | Sports-Games

 - South Africa

-India head coach Rahul Dravid on Thursday hinted at having a conversation with wicket-keeper batter Rishabh Pant over the timing of his shots including the wild slog that led to his dismissal in the second innings of the second Test against South Africa.
+India head coach Rahul Dravid has hinted at having a conversation with wicket-keeper batter Rishabh Pant over the timing of his shots, including the wild slog that led to his dismissal in the second innings of the lost second Test against South Africa here.

-Speaking to media after the second Test, Dravid said he would always want Pant to play positive cricket but at times, the shot selection could be different.
+Speaking to media after India's seven-wicket defeat on Thursday, Dravid said he would always want Pant to play positive cricket but at times, the shot selection can be different.

-“We know Rishabh plays positively and he plays in a particular manner and has got him a little-bit of success.
-But of-course there are times when we are going to have to have some sort of level of conversations around that.
+''We know Rishabh plays positively and he plays in a particular manner and that has got him a little bit of success.
+But of course there are times when we are going to have to have some sort of level of conversations around that,'' he said.

-''...it is just little-bit or may be selection of the time to play that (shot),” Dravid said at the virtual post-match press conference after his side suffered a seven-wicket loss to South Africa in the second Test here.
+''...it is just little bit or may be selection of the time to play that (shot),'' Dravid added at the virtual post-match press conference.

+Pant tried to smash Kagiso Rabada out of the ground on the third ball of his innings but ended up edging it to the wicketkeeper, drawing sharp criticism from all quarters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)